afeiship/next-async/README.md

-# next-async
+# next-weapp-parallel

-> Async/parallel for next
+> Async/parallel for weapp based on next.

 ## resources: